 For a truly remote beach experience, take a ferry over to Cumberland Island National Seashore, a protected island tucked in the southeastern corner of Georgia (which also offers some of the best winter camping in the U.S.).
 Visitors often find shark teeth along the 18 miles of undeveloped beaches.
-While you won’t have to share the sand with many fellow travelers – reservations are limited to protect the ecosystem – you will be surrounded by loggerhead sea turtles, wood storks and more than 100 feral horses.
+While you won’t have to share the sand with many fellow travelers—reservations are limited to protect the ecosystem—you will be surrounded by loggerhead sea turtles, wood storks, and more than 100 feral horses.
 Be sure to pack efficiently since you’ll be far from the mainland.
-Find more information about how to make a reservation here: http://www.stmaryswelcome.com/cumberlandislandV2.html
+Find more information about how to make a reservation for this secluded beach here.

 4. Padre Island National Seashore in Corpus Christi, Texas

 Though its name is similar to that of the popular spring break destination South Padre Island, Padre Island National Seashore is the complete opposite of that party area.
 The 70-mile seashore is calm and remote, with white sands and clear water.
 Plus, according to the National Park Service, it’s the longest stretch of undeveloped barrier island in the world.
 The paved road ends as you drive south on the island, but visitors are welcome to continue driving along the shore for miles on pristine, secluded beaches that feature no crowds in sight

 5. The Beaches of Corolla, North Carolina

 The number of “OBX” stickers on cars nationwide proves the popularity of the Outer Banks of North Carolina as a popular summer vacation destination.
-Yet, because of the time and effort involved in driving to the Outer Banks, the beaches there are not extremely crowded, even during the busy summer months.
-That’s especially true of the beaches at Corolla, which are more off the beaten track than other Outer Banks destinations, such as Kitty Hawk or Southern Shores.
+Yet, because of the time and effort involved in driving to the Outer Banks, many beaches there are not extremely crowded, even during the busy summer months.
+That’s especially true of the beaches at Corolla, which are more off-the-beaten track than other Outer Banks destinations, such as Kitty Hawk or Southern Shores.
 The Corolla beaches are clean and wide-open, with beautiful windswept sand dunes and the entire area remains somewhat secret to outsiders, offered one of the best secluded beach experiences in the U.S. To reach Corolla, follow NC Route 12 north until it ends.